DVDs were at their height in popularity between 2004 and 2007.

 However, as the decade progressed, download speeds became faster and data limits started to increase.
 Furthermore, the emergence of smartphones and 3G networks meant that people were starting to use the Internet far more frequently.

-By the end of the noughties, you no longer had to sit at a PC or use a laptop in order to go online.
+By the end of the 2000s, you no longer had to sit at a PC or use a laptop in order to go online.
 The “world wide web” was now literally at your fingertips.

 As the Internet continued to grow in popularity, so did online streaming services such as Netflix and Hulu.

-Not only was streaming movies far more convenient, it was also cheaper.
+Not only was streaming far more convenient, it was also cheaper.
 At the time, renting one movie cost roughly the same as paying for an entire month of Netflix.

 For example, in the first quarter of 2011 alone, physical rentals plunged by 36%.